 Democratic leaders are outraged at Alexandria Ocasio-Cortez’s actions in Congress and are trying to reel her in.
 It’s a clear sign she’s antagonizing all the right forces in the party.

-Micah Uetricht is an associate editor at Jacobin.
-He is the author of Strike for America: Chicago Teachers Against Austerity and a graduate student in sociology at McGill University.
+Micah Uetricht is the managing editor of Jacobin.
+He is the author of Strike for America: Chicago Teachers Against Austerity.

 At its best, the labor movement hasn't just fought for better wages.
 It's fought to bring democracy to workplaces marked by despotism.

 On December 11, 1981, El Salvador’s US-backed soldiers carried out one of the worst massacres in the history of the Americas at El Mozote.

 The implosion of Trump's campaign should give lesser-evil Clinton supporters space to criticize her policies.
 Why are they still silent?